jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Forget the bullshit jobs and eight different bosses.
 Cinderella can now stop praying her fairy godmother gets her past the palace gates because open-source has given everyone an invitation to the party of economic freedom.

-Open-source has blown the gates wide-open.
+For all intents and purposes, open-source has blown the gates wide-open.

 Look around and note the comedians producing their own podcasts.
 The parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
-By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into middlemen.
+By distributing society's levers of power, open-source has kickstarted the era of mass-collabroation and turned many Industrial Age companies, products, and professionals into middlemen.

 The open-source community has super-charged Main Street.
 No longer are we bound to be extras in the Industrial Age, hoping for a better life.
 Now we can become player gods in the Internet Age, making a better life.

 I know from experience.
-Open-source helped make me a player god (and later we'll see a protagonist too).
+Open-source made me a player god (and later we'll see a protagonist too).
 I'm a politics, history, and philosophy geek who spends far too much time thinking about this stuff.
 Because of easy to use digital tools I can write, research, host my work.
 I can very easily find world-class writers and illustrators to add a professional touch.
 Heck, think of the connection between you and I. You're reading my ideas with no middlemen and for virtually free.

 All because open-source heroes put new apps and electronics in both our hands.

 The tech community calls this disruption.
 While disruption has thankfully torn down many gates.
 It mainly replaced low-hanging fruit like consumer goods.
-To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution.
-Only a society full of player gods will finally turn the fantastic world of science fiction into Main Street's new reality.
+To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution and digital mass-collaboration.

+Only a society full of collaborating player gods will finally turn the fantastic world of science fiction into Main Street's new reality.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RespectfulFlickeringAfricanbushviper' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

  _Here's a glimpse into the open-source community.
-Making money by solving problems together.
+They make more money by solving more problems together.
 Credit: [Honeypot](https://www.youtube.com/watch?v=ifq3xhik8tE)_

 ## The Era of Digital Mass Collaboration

 With all this in mind, the digital mass-collaboration economy is already here and growing.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

 Before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
 That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives artists back the levers of power and lets them control their own business again.
-As mass-production kept increasing with faster machines, modern technolgy will continue to distribute new apps, electronics, and economic freedom to all other frontline specialists like programmers, underwriters, and contractors.
+As modern technolgy gets better, it will continue to distribute new apps, electronics, and economic freedom to all other frontline specialists like programmers, underwriters, and contractors.

 In addition to popular apps like Airbnb and Etsy, there are countless examples of mass-collaboration in the open-source community alone.
 The community comes together to make a core technology.
 [Programmers help where their skills are best suited](https://opensource.guide/how-to-contribute/).
 First-timers are often nervous, but soon feel a rush as they see their work improve a project.
 Working together, a single community makes an excellent piece of software no one would have if they worked alone.